Ajit Pai: Policy positions

 Pai wrote an op-ed for the Wall Street Journal in 2014 criticizing a proposed FCC study of the news-gathering practices of media organizations.
 In another 2014 letter, Pai criticized Netflix, writing that their Open Connect caching tools effectively secure fast lanes for its traffic.

-In October 2014, Pai wrote an op-ed in the Washington Post criticizing a government-funded research project named "Truthy" at Indiana University which was studying the spread of "false and misleading ideas, hate speech and subversive propaganda" online.
+In October 2014, Pai wrote an op-ed in the Washington Post criticizing a government-funded research project named Truthy at Indiana University which was studying the spread of "false and misleading ideas, hate speech and subversive propaganda" online.
 Pai questioned the value of the project, writing, "should taxpayer money be used to monitor your speech and evaluate your 'partisanship'?"
 Truthy researchers defended the project, writing, "we do not monitor individual people.
 The tweets we analyze are public and accessible by anyone."
 Indiana University issued a press release which said "the Truthy project is a basic computing research project designed to provide analytical insight into the ways in which information is spread across social media networks such as Twitter."
 U.S. House Science Committee Chairman Lamar Smith sent a letter to the National Science Foundation announcing a review of the grant.

 In 2017, Pai removed from circulation a proposal introduced by Tom Wheeler which would have required cable providers to make their programming available on third-party devices.

 In June 2019, the FCC under Pai allowed telecommunications companies to automatically sign up their users in call-blocking services.
-The measure was proposed by Pai; he said that it would reduce "unwanted robocalls".
+The measure was proposed by Pai, who said that it would reduce "unwanted robocalls".
 In response, FCC Commissioner Jessica Rosenworcel argued that the FCC should go further in mandating free call-blocking services.

 In July 2020, the FCC under Pai approved the creation of a new number 9-8-8, for the hotline for suicide prevention; the old hotline was numbered 1-800-273-8255, while the new hotline came into effect in July 2022.